freqtrade/freqtrade/CONTRIBUTING.md

 ### Responsibilities

 - Ensure cross-platform compatibility for every change that's accepted.
 Windows, Mac & Linux.
+- Ensure no malicious code is introduced into the core code.
 - Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 - Keep feature versions as small as possible, preferably one new feature per version.
 - Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
 See the Python Community Code of Conduct (https://www.python.org/psf/codeofconduct/).